billyhotjava/dts-stack/source/dts-platform/README.md

 ./mvnw
 ```

+### SQL Workbench (preview)

+- New REST endpoints under `/api/sql/**` expose catalog lookup, validation, submission, status, and cancel operations for the Trino-powered workbench.
+- Validation is currently lightweight (read-only guardrails + default LIMIT injection); future iterations will swap in Calcite/Trino explain plans.
+- Submit requests persist a `QueryExecution` row immediately (status `QUEUED`) so the UI can poll while the execution layer evolves.
+- Enable the experimental UI in the webapp by setting `VITE_ENABLE_SQL_WORKBENCH=true` and consuming the stubbed endpoints above.

 For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].

 ### OAuth 2.0 / OpenID Connect